Kavirondo: Culture and society

 It is regarded as shameful if the girl be not found a virgin on her wedding day.
-She is sent back to her parents, who have to return the marriage price, and pay a fine.
+She is sent back to her parents, who have to return the marriage price and pay a fine.
 The wife's adultery was formerly punished with death, and the capital penalty was also inflicted on young men and girls guilty of unchastity.
-Among the Bantu Kavirondo the usual minimum price for a wife is forty hoes, twenty goats and one cow, paid in instalments.
+Among the Bantu Kavirondo, the usual minimum price for a wife is forty hoes, twenty goats, and one cow, paid in installments.
 The Nilotic Kavirondo pay twenty sheep and two to six cows; the husband-elect can claim his bride after half payment; if a woman dies without bearing children, the amount of her purchase is returnable by her father, unless the widower consents to replace her by another sister.
-The women are prolific and the birth of twins is common and considered a lucky event, which is celebrated by feasting and dances.
+The women are prolific, and the birth of twins is common and considered a lucky event which is celebrated by feasting and dances.

-Among the Bantu Kavirondo the mother of twins must remain in her hut for seven days; among the Nilotic Kavirondo the parents and the infants must stay in the hut for a whole month.
-If a Bantu mother has lost two children in succession, the next child born is taken out at dawn and placed on the road, where it is left till a neighbor, usually a woman friend who has gone that way on purpose, picks it up and takes it to its mother who gives a goat in return; a somewhat similar custom prevails among the Nilotic tribes.
+Among the Bantu Kavirondo, the mother of twins must remain in her hut for seven days; among the Nilotic Kavirondo, the parents and the infants must stay in the hut for a whole month.
+If a Bantu mother has lost two children in succession, the next child born is taken out at dawn and placed on the road, where it is left until a neighbor, usually a woman friend who has gone that way on purpose, picks it up and takes it to its mother who gives a goat in return; a somewhat similar custom prevails among the Nilotic tribes.
 Names are neither masculine nor feminine, and a girl often bears her father's name.

 The Kavirondo bury their dead.
 Among one of the Bantu tribes, the Awa-Kisesa, a chief is buried in the floor of his own hut in a sitting position, but at such a depth that the head protrudes.
-Over the head an earthenware pot is placed, and his principal wives have to remain in the hut till the flesh is eaten by ants or decomposes, when the skull is removed and buried close to the hut.
+Over the head, an earthenware pot is placed, and his principal wives have to remain in the hut until the flesh is eaten by ants or decomposes, when the skull is removed and buried close to the hut.
 Later the skeleton is unearthed, and reburied with much ceremony in the sacred burial place of the tribe.